3a1b2c3/seeingSpace/README.md

 # Sehender Raum / Seeing Space
 Catching up with newer research in image based rendering: A TLDR on how traditional computer graphics will change with neural rendering.
 And how it fits with computer vision, machine learning and capture hardware.

-With neural rendering computer graphics and vision might be heading for its "Charles Darwin" moment where we can see and remove some limiting assumptions about what it is about.
+With neural rendering computer graphics and vision might be heading for a moment where we can see and remove some limiting assumptions about what it is about.
 Some disjoint pieces may just fall into place: Computer graphics and vision now have a shared framework rather than being in nther own little boxes.
 We got things wrong and the possibilitis are exciting.
 I spent enternity on tools for generating photoreal 3d environments, now its easy as snap chat.
 We can have realtime google earth.
 I am allowed to be damned excited.

 * TLDR: <a href="https://docs.google.com/presentation/d/1eXI6p4hGbzW6OoX3S7gc-nZbHLf5bjqtqY36pFTXLOc/edit?usp=sharing">Nerf in 10 slides</a>